-Here’s a written summary on how to choose the right heat pump in New Zealand –
+Here’s a Written Summary of How to Choose the Right Heat Pump in New Zealand –

-We all know that heat pumps are one of New Zealand’s most efficient and convenient forms of heating, but they are a major purchase and it’s therefore important to get it right the first time.
+We all know that heat pumps are one of New Zealand’s most efficient and convenient forms of heating, but they are a major purchase, and it’s therefore important to get them right the first time.

-STEP 1 – Choosing the type of heat pump
+STEP 1 – Choosing the type of Fujitsu heat pump

 Step 2 – Decide which area of your home you want heated

 If you have large areas to heat, you might need more than one unit or higher capacity models.
-It is important that you don’t skimp on getting the right capacity for the area you need heated or cooled because it will pay off by delivering the heat you need and be more economical too.
+It is important that you don’t skimp on getting the right capacity for the area you need to be heated or cooled.
+Because it will pay off by delivering the heat you need and be more economical, too.

-Step 3 – Make sure you will get the right size heat pump
+Step 3 – Make sure you will get the right size Fujitsu heat pump

 Step 4 – Choose an accredited Fujitsu heat pump installer

-The next step is to obtain advice and quotes for a heat pump, but please make sure you use an accredited consultant.
-These are independent professionals that have demonstrated that they have the equipment, training and expertise to install your new heat pump for optimum efficiency and effectiveness.
+The next step is to obtain advice and quotes for a heat pump.
+But please make sure you use an accredited consultant.
+These are independent professionals who have demonstrated that they have the equipment, training and expertise to install your new heat pump for optimum efficiency and effectiveness.

 Step 5 – Consider any extra features you may want

-Many products have extra features such as healthy air filters, human sensors, seven day timers, wi fi control and more.
-So you’ll want to check out the options either with a heat pump specialist or by looking through websites and catalogs.
-But primarily it is important to choose a reputable brand like Fujitsu which offers a long warranty on parts and labor.
-Follow these steps when choosing a heat pump and you’ll find the one that suits you best.
+Many products have extra features such as healthy air filters, human sensors, seven-day timers, wi-fi control and more.
+So you’ll want to check out the options either with a heat pump specialist.
+Or by looking through websites and catalogues.
+But primarily, it is important to choose a reputable brand like Fujitsu.
+Which offers a long warranty on parts and labour.
+Follow these steps when choosing a heat pump, and you’ll find the one that suits you best.
 You’ll be enjoying your new level of home comfort for many years to come!